Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 <h3> Basic Javascript for Leaflet </h3> <br>

 <p> For web maps, most of the customization work is done using javascript.
 Javascript, along with html and css, are core languages of the web, and they are used in a vast majority of websites worldwide.
 Each of these languages can be considered front-end languages, creating visual elements with which the user interacts.
 To minimize errors, it is typically best to start with a simple web map and then add in features one-by-one.
-If an error does occur, it is not always imeeditaely clear what is causing it, so adding in small pieces of code steadily makes it much easier to find out what went wrong.  </p> <br>
+If an error does occur, it is not always immediately clear what is causing it, so adding in small pieces of code steadily renders troubleshooting straightforward.  </p> <br>

 <p> To start, these tags must be placed in the head element of the html in order to call Leaflet and AJAX. </p>